lawsmith/ansible-init-server/README.md

 # Initial Server Setup Playbook
-This is my constantly changing playground for setting up a ubuntu box using ansible.
+This is my constantly changing playground for setting up an ubuntu box using ansible.

 ## What does this playbook do (so far)?